dfahlander/typeson/README.md

 JSON with type info

 # Why?
 JSON can only contain simple types: strings, numbers, booleans, Arrays and Objects.
 In case you want to serialize a Date or an Error object for example, you will need fix that manually.
-Typeson is just JSON that complements certain properties with type info.
+Typeson is just JSON that complements non-trivial properties with type info.
 The type info is not put in each property.
 Instead, theres a $types property in the result that maps each non-trivial property to a type name.
 A registry of type names defines how to encapsulate and revive each type.

 # Features
 * Can stringify Dates, RegExps, Errors by default (will support more times soon...)